 Azerbaijani minister: Documents on Trans-Caspian gas pipeline to be prepared

-Two documents which must be signed at the level of the Azerbaijani, Turkmen presidents, head of the European Commission and the governments of the two Caspian-littoral countries, are being prepared within the Trans-Caspian gas pipeline project, Azerbaijani Minister of Industry and Energy Natiq Aliyev said.
+Two documents which must be signed at the level of the Azerbaijani, Turkmen presidents, head of the European Commission and the governments of the two Caspian-littoral countries, are being prepared within the Trans-Caspian gas pipeline project, Azerbaijani Minister of Industry and Energy Natiq Aliyev told media today.

 He said that the first document will support the corridor by three sides.
 The second document must be signed between the Azerbaijani and Turkmen governments.

 "On this occasion, we have held meetings and one can say that the documents are ready," Aliyev said.
 "A few issues must be clarified."

 He added that Turkmenistan expressed its support for the project implementation.
 This means the Turkmen side is ready to deliver around 30 billion cubic meters of gas for this project.
 Azerbaijan is ready to ensure all conditions for Turkmen gas transportation.

 "That is Azerbaijan again supports its participation in the project and will be actively involved in this issue," minister said.

 Aliyev added that the total cost of laying the gas pipeline in 1990s was estimated at $3 billion, but now the situation has been changed and the cost increased.

 "Laying a gas pipeline section through the Caspian Sea bottom may require $1-2 billion," he said.